-Cravens is a fine art photographer working in an interdisciplinary method.
-She takes a wide range of approaches in her artwork as a response to her autobiographical narrative.
-The work is poetic and expressive, revealing a glimpse into her desires through contemporary self-portraiture, manipulated landscapes, and physical layering.
+Lynné Bowman Cravens is a conceptual artist working in an interdisciplinary method.
+She takes a wide range of approaches in her practice as a response to her autobiographical narrative.
+The work is poetic and expressive, re imagining first-hand experiences through an exploration of contemporary self-portraiture, manipulated landscapes, and physical layering.
 Cravens works primarily with photography, making unique pieces from an infinitely reproducible medium.
-Through meticulous physical distortions and transdisciplinary techniques she creates photographic pieces that address her personal experiences, identity, and physical form.
-Each piece and series ranges from large-scale digital installations to delicate one of a kind objects.
+Through meticulous physical distortions and transdisciplinary techniques, she creates artworks that address identity and form.
+Each piece ranges from large-scale installations to delicate one of a kind objects.
 Linking the physicality of each artwork to the concepts and themes behind the piece.